stereopickle/DS_movie_EDA/README.md

 ### Are there any topical pattern in successful movies?
 Additionally we were interested in seeing if there are any topical keywords related to the success of the films.
-For this we took the overview texts of high popularity movies (90th percentile and above) and low popularity movies (10th percentile and below) and counted the most used words.
+For this we took the overview texts of high popularity movies (90th percentile and above, 60 movies) and low popularity movies (10th percentile and below, 60 movies) and counted the most used words.

 ![Keyword_High_popularity](PNG/Key_Highpop.png)![Keyword_Low_popularity](PNG/Key_Lowpop.png)